 The key is moderation really.
 Eaten from time to time likely won’t do much harm, but if you’re eating a lot of these daily, it’s best to re-evaluate.
 You’re probably best to eat small amounts a day, rather than binge eat them a few times a week.

-Soy is a substance that you should avoid completely.
+Soy is a substance that you should think about avoiding completely.

 Soy is a goitrogen that blocks the activity of the TPO enzyme, which has therefore been linked to the development of autoimmune thyroiditis and hypothyroidism.
 A lot of thyroid patients therefore due to avoid it.

 Goitrogenic foods include: